yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.1.md

 to make a file called playback.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually.
-At the `indoor/ $` prompt in your terminal: :
+At the `playback/ $` prompt in your terminal: :

 1. Run your program with `python playback.py`.
 Type `This is CS50` and press `Enter`.
 Your program should output: `This...is...CS50`
 2. Run your program with `python playback.py`.
 Type `This is our week on functions` and press `Enter`.
 Your program should output: `This...is...our...week...on...functions`
 3. Run your program with `python playback.py`.
 Type `Let's implement a function called hello` and press Enter.
 Your program should output: `Let's...implement...a...function...called...hello`.

 # Commit your progran to GITHUB
-At the `indoor/ $` prompt in your terminal:
+At the `playback/ $` prompt in your terminal:

+		git add playback.py
+Add playback.py to the changes to be committed

-		git commit -m “[descriptive message]“
+		git commit -m “Upload completed playback.py“
-Commit all changes in the REPO
+Commit all changes in the REPO with the comment “Upload completed playback.py“ *note: If the file is not complete, adjust the comment to describes what is being commited*

 		git push
 Push all changes to the REPO